aseceleanu/aseceleanu.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+*[Adjoints of Morphisms of Neural Codes](https://arxiv.org/pdf/2603.10837) (with J. Geraci and A. Kunin)

+We show that any morphism of combinatorial codes is part of a Galois connection where its adjoint is boolean multiplication by the representative matrix and provide application to boolean matrix factorization.

 * [Seshadri Regions and the Asymptotic Shape of Multigraded Regularity](https://arxiv.org/pdf/2512.05289) (with J. Bruce, L. Cranton Heller, M Sayrafi)

 We introduce the Seshadri region of a subvariety, a convex region packaging the classical Seshadri constants with respect to every line bundle simultaneously.
 We develop the theory of Seshadri regions as a measure of positivity along subvarieties and apply it to determine asymptotic Castelnuovo-Mumford regularity for ideal powers and symmetric powers on smooth projective toric varieties.

-* [The MacaulayPosets package for Macaulay2](https://arxiv.org/pdf/2510.22843) (with P. beall, N.Kuzmanovski, Y.O.
+* [The MacaulayPosets package for Macaulay2](https://arxiv.org/pdf/2510.22843) (with P. Beall, N.Kuzmanovski, Y.O.
 Li)

 We introduce the package MacaulayPosets written for the computational algebra system Macaulay2.